CoreParadox/EvernoteLinkInNote/README.md

 # EvernoteLinkInNote

+Currently Inactive, Contact me if you're interested in maintaining this.

 This is just a simple app to easily genereate a jump for evernote notes, easily copy and paste into your note and style them how you please, and they should work.